 Supper Sleuths, a mystery discussion group, meets every second Tuesday evening at 6:00pm to discuss mysteries of every genre and type.
 Feel free to bring your own snack or brown bag lunch with you to the meeting.

-Everyone will have five minutes to “review” one title.
+Because we usually have a crowd for the Free Read, everyone will have five minutes to “review” one title.
 If you bring more than one title to the discussion; let me know, and if there is time you can mention it when everyone has talked about one book each.

 REVIEWING STRATEGY (For Thematic or Free Read Choices.)